DeanZi/ps-assignment-main/README.md

    - Then, a press on the `View <MOVIE-NAME>` button exposed the `like/dislike` functionality, however when trying to use it, an error with the following message was thrown to the browser - `TypeError: onFavoriteToggle is not a function`.
 After further inspection I have understood that the property is not being passed in the `MovieDetails` tag that is being returned in `App.js`.
 Adding the property to invoke `handleFavorite` in `App.js` solved this issue.

 3. **Styling:**
-   - Follow the original steps of [Getting Started](#getting-started) to see my modifed styling.
+   - Please follow the original steps of [Getting Started](#getting-started) to check out my modifed styling.